turingschool/mod-0-curriculum/session5/index.md

 #### Methods

-Methods define **behavior** and how an object reacts when asked to do something.
+<span class="vocab">Methods</span> define **behavior** and how an object reacts when asked to do something.
 Methods are generally verbs (action words or very short phrases).
 Methods generally answer the question "What things can objects of this specific class do?"

 For example: "What things can students do?" or "What things can accounts do?"